briandrum/codes.forchagrin.com/_chapters/chapter-525-law-enforcement-and-pubic-office.md

 not included in those terms before September 17, 1986.

-8. _(h)_ "Campaign committee," "contribution," "political action committee," “legislative campaign fund,” and “political party” have the same meanings as in Ohio R.C.
+8. _(h)_ "Campaign committee," "contribution," "political action committee," "legislative campaign fund," and "political party" have the same meanings as in Ohio R.C.
 3517.01.

 9. _(i)_ "Provider agreement" has the same meaning as in Ohio R.C.
 5164.01.